Smart Home Automation

-Vera is a very well respected home automation controller that is primarily designed to work with Zwave, with over 1000 Zwave devices supported out of the box.
-Add a 2413U Insteon interface and it can control basic Insteon devices or even old X10 devices.
-Vera's functionality can be expanded by adding free software 'plug-ins' to let it talk to alarm systems, some WIFI thermostats and almost anything you can think of.
-Vera can send email or SMS alerts, and can tie security and other systems to your lights.
+Vera is a very well-respected smart home hub that is primarily designed to work with Zwave and network/WiFi devices.
+With over 1000 Zwave devices supported out of the box, this is a very powerful system.
+Vera supports single devices, scenes, timers, triggers and even advanced programming.
+Functionality can be expanded by adding free software 'plug-ins' to let it talk to alarm systems, WIFI thermostats and almost anything you can think of.
+Vera can send email or text alerts and can tie security and other systems to your lights.
 It's inexpensive and very powerful.
+Vera Edge supports Zwave.
+Vera Plus supports Zwave, ZWave Plus and Zigbee.
+Vera Secure offers the features of plus as well as supporting 2Gig security sensors.
+Vera Secure can use ZWave or 2Gig sensors to build an alarm system with arming and disarming and remote alerts.
+Vera controllers store their programming locally but they do need the cloud for initial setup.

-One last key thought.
-If you are doing to create a do-it-yourself smart home, consider where you buy the product.
-Does the seller offer pre and post sales technical support?
-Do you send product back locally for warranty or do you have to send it back to the vendor in another country?
-Does the vendor have any history or experience in the field to help guide a newbie?
-If you shop in another country, what is the cost of shipping, duties, brokerage and possible return costs in case something breaks?
-It's nice to walk to the local big box store... but can they really help you when you need it?
+- If you shop in another country, what is the cost of shipping, duties, brokerage and possible return costs in case something breaks?
+It's nice to walk into the local big box store... but can they really help you when you need it?
+Often, they cannot.

 Aartech Canada has been working with homeowners and professional installers since 2002.
 We offer pre- and post-sales support, and warranty support for most of our products through the entire warranty period - not just 30 days.
 This is the Aartech Advantage!

 Have fun with your home automation system and feel free to write with any comments or questions!